Online rumor circulating annually since 2003 years claims Aug. 27 will bring "the closest encounter between Mars and

 27th Aug the Whole World is waiting for.............

 Planet Mars will be the brightest in the night sky Starting August.

 It will look as large as the full moon to the naked Eye.
 This will happen On Aug.
 27 when Mars comes within 34.65M miles of earth.
 Be sure to watch The sky on Aug.
 27 12:30 am.
 It will look like the earth has 2 moons.
 The Next time Mars may come this close is in 2287.

 Share this with your friends as NO ONE ALIVE TODAY Will ever see it again.

-Analysis: Old news.
-The text of this rumor was roughly accurate when a version of it first started circulating in the summer of 2003.
-However, it was outdated by the time it went around again in 2005, and just plain false when it appeared for the third and fourth times in 2006 and 2007.
+Analysis: The text of this rumor was semi-accurate when the earliest version of it first began circulating in the summer of 2003.
+It was outdated by the time it went around again in 2005, however, and just plain false when it appeared for the third and fourth times in 2006 and 2007.

-It was still false when it came back under the header "Two Moons on August 27" in 2008, and again in the form of a PowerPoint slide show titled "Mars Spectacular" in 2009, 2010, 2011, etc.
+It was false again when it came back under the header "Two Moons on August 27" in 2008, and yet again when it returned as a PowerPoint slide show titled "Mars Spectacular" in 2009, 2010, 2011, etc.

-Now it's 2013 and yet another version is making the rounds.
+In 2013, yet another version made the rounds.
 How many times can a "once in a lifetime" event occur?

 October 2005 brought another well-publicized "close encounter," though in that case Earth and Mars were 13 million kilometers further apart than during the 2003 event.